roy-radhakanta/cosmos/README.md

 # Cosmos

-Express based multi DB REST API framework, for initial setup with builtin JWT authentication that excels your initial project setup.
+Accelerate your development process with our Express-powered REST API framework.
+Built to eliminate repetitive boilerplate code, it comes with pre-configured JWT authentication and multi-database support, so you can skip the setup hassle and focus entirely on your core logic.

+Streamline your workflow and start building smarter, faster, and more efficiently.

 ## Features